 Historical-adjusted ratings by season:

-For more on The War of 18-49, my look at the history of primetime TV's veteran shows, see the Index.
+The War of 18-49 chronicles the ratings history of veteran primetime series.
+For more, see the Index.